mignon-p/TreeOrnament/README.md

   part number CF18JT1K00.
 Digi-Key part number [CF18JT1K00CT-ND][4].

 * 3mm LEDs, qty 14.
-Just about any 3mm LED should do, but I used color-changing LEDs to add a bit of motion to the ornament.
+Just about any 3mm LED should do, but I used color-changing LEDs to [add a bit of motion][13] to the ornament.
   When soldering the LEDs, make sure the short leg of the LED goes into the square pad, and the long leg of the LED goes into the round pad.
 For color-changing LEDs: SparkFun part number [COM-11448][5].
   Digi-Key part number [1568-1196-ND][6].

 * Optional: 3.3µF 0805 ceramic capacitor, qty 3.
 These probably